 Development well.
-A well drilled into a proved oil or natural gas reservoir to the depth of a stratigraphic horizon known to be productive.
+A well drilled within the proved area of an oil or natural gas reservoir to the depth of a stratigraphic horizon known to be productive.

 Differential.
 The difference between a particular oil or natural gas price and the applicable benchmark price, such as the NYMEX West Texas Intermediate oil price or the NYMEX Henry Hub natural gas price.